startup-cto/blog/content/how-to-read-any-startups-source-code.md

 tags:
 - Marketing
 - Competitive Analysis
+---
-excerpt: So you are in interviews as an engineer with an SaaS-startup and want to impress them with your deep knowledge of their tech stack?
+So you are in interviews as an engineer with an SaaS-startup and want to impress them with your deep knowledge of their tech stack?
 Here are some tricks I have used in the past to know more about their technology than the interviewer themself.
 ---

 So you are in interviews as an engineer with an SaaS-startup and want to impress them with your deep knowledge of their tech stack?
 Or you have been working on learning projects but want to see some real-world code?
 Here are some tricks I have used in the past to know more about a startup's technology than their recruiter.